OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 a sample more similar to SRS.
 This type of subsetting can be run `M` times and then an ensemble model can be produced in which each individual model is based on spatially balanced samples.
-These are not true SRS samples but we can refer to them as the **pseudo-SRS samples**.
+These are not true SRS samples but we can refer to them as the **pseudo-SRS samples** as they would probably pass all Spatial Randomness tests.

 In R we can implement spatial resampling using the following three steps.
 First, we generate e.g. 10 random subsets where the sampling intensity of points is relatively homogeneous:

 ```r